-These State promoted energy initiatives are great opportunities for homeowners, business owners, and the City itself to make their properties more energy efficient and lower monthly energy costs.
+These State promoted energy

+opportunities for homeowners,

+business owners, and the City

+itself to make their properties

+more energy efficient and

+lower monthly energy costs.

+initiatives are great

 Goal EN-1 To make Newport a leader in energy conservation and renewable energy use.
 Policy EN-1.1 The City shall implement energy conservation practices and the use of renewable energy sources in municipal facilities and properties.
+Delice EN-1.2 The City shall implement energy conservation practices and the use of renewable energy sources in municipal facilities and properties.
-Policy EN-1.2 The City shall continue to promote and support programs, agencies and funding sources that provide guidance and financial assistance for the development and renovation of energy-efficient buildings and for the development of appropriate renewable energy resources in the community.
-Policy EN-1.3 The City shall strive to achieve a 20% reduction in energy consumption by 2020 through energy efficient design and conservation.
-Policy EN-1.4 The City shall replace end of life city and school vehicles with energy efficient vehicles where appropriate.

-- Policy EN-1.5The City shall investigate the purchase of streetlights from National Grid and convert to energy efficient light sources like LED - Policy EN-1.6 The City shall work with energy providers to improve the reliability and cost effectiveness of our energy system and to reduce risk from threats.
+- Policy EN-1.2 The City shall continue to promote and support programs, agencies and funding sources that provide guidance and financial assistance for the development and renovation of energy-efficient buildings and for the development of appropriate renewable energy resources in the community. - Policy EN-1.3The City shall strive to achieve a 20% reduction in energy consumption by 2020 through energy efficient design and conservation. - Policy EN-1.4 The City shall replace end of life city and school vehicles with energy efficient vehicles where appropriate. - Policy EN-1.5The City shall investigate the purchase of streetlights from National Grid and convert to energy efficient light sources like LED - Policy EN-1.6The City shall work with energy providers to improve the reliability and cost effectiveness of our energy system and to reduce risk from threats.